victorneo/checkedin/README.md

 # Checkedin

 Checkedin is a Django-based project for experimenting with the [ActivityPub][1] protocol.
 The goal is to implement the minimum number of APIs required to support the ActivityPub protocol to explore its behaviour.

-In terms of functionality, it can be used to "check-in" into locations, similar to Foursquare Swarm.
+In terms of functionality, users can sign up to "check-in" to locations, similar to Foursquare Swarm.
+Users on networks that support ActivityPub, such as Mastodon, will be able to follow these users.

 Note: As this is a personal project built to experiment with the ActivityPub protocol, the code in the repo should not be referenced for any actual use.

+## What Works

+- [x] Find users on this server through other networks, eg. Mastodon
+- [ ] Public login
+- [ ] Check-in to location

 ## Setup